AndreiMoraru123/ContextCollector/README.md

 # Bloopers

-I think there is a big Ferrari right in the middle of this scene, and it should be the center of attention.
+I think there is a big Ferrari in the middle of this scene, and it should be the center of attention.
 Not sure though.

 ![blooper](https://user-images.githubusercontent.com/81184255/213890270-51940e50-97eb-4453-93ce-c53505edb77e.gif)